 Remember to keep your distance from our loveable friends (our bears are coming out of hibernation).
 Make sure to not get closer than 100 meters and do not keep your garbage outside or anywhere they can access it – keep our bears safe!

 If you think having a long weekend in Whistler isn’t good enough, GO FEST will ensure you stay entertained.
 The Great Outdoors festival runs from May 17-20 and includes a variety of family fun.
 You can delight in live music, arts, sports and culture in a fun outdoor setting.
 (Sadly, GO FEST is no longer happening as of 2020).

 May is the time when activities are open.
-In addition to biking ,you can go White Water Rafting, go hiking, play golf or even try out a bear tour.
-And if you think that’s not enough, check out the spring skiing, open on Whistler Mountain until May 27.
+In addition to biking ,you can go White Water Rafting, go hiking in the Alpine, play golf or even try out a bear viewing tour.
+And if you think that’s not enough, check out the spring skiing, open on Blackcomb Mountain until June!
 You just can’t beat going for a leisurely ski in the morning, biking to the lake and then going for a swim, all in one day.

-You may be thinking that this month can’t get any better.
-You are wrong.
-May is still an off-peak season so not only do you get to delight in fewer crowds but you get to take advantage of some of the best accommodation deals around – with up to 25% off.
+You may be thinking that this month can’t get any better but you are wrong.
+May is still an off-peak season so not only do you get to delight in fewer crowds but you get to take advantage of some of the best accommodation deals around.
 To top things off, many restaurants in the village, put on their shoulder season menu, allowing you to enjoy 3-course meals for a fraction of the price.
-Find this list here, ask us about it or visit our front desk for more information.

 Don’t miss out on the best time to visit Whistler!